Skip to content

 Usage

-You can initialize a F64 type from Python value, which supports float() conversion.
+You can initialize an F64 from any Python value that supports float() conversion.

-Accessing the value is possible via .value property.
+Access the underlying value via the .value property.

 >>> from rayforce import F64